bhoov/energy-transformer-jax/README.md

     x = x - alpha * dEdg
 ```

 There is also an energy on the LayerNorm that we cannot ignore, but the above is an excellent starting point for the architecture.

-See working code in `tutorial.py` with architecture code written in `architecture.py`.
+See working code in `tutorial.py` (using random weights) with architecture code written in `architecture.py`.
+We load the model weights from the paper in `image_core.py`.

 ## Quick start
 We are still in the process of cleaning up the environment setup for this repository.
 For the main tutorial code, you can run: